-Students at schools all across America annually gather at their school’s flagpole on the third Wednesday in September to pray for their schools, friends, teachers, government, and nation.
+Students at schools all across America annually gather at their school’s flagpole on the fourth Wednesday in September to pray for their schools, friends, teachers, government, and nation.
 This national event, called See You at the Pole, is student-initiated, student-organized, and student-led.
 Generally, See You at the Pole has not been challenged, but the National Legal Foundation is available to assist students, parents, teachers, and school officials with questions concerning See You at the Pole.
 As always, our services are provided free of charge.

 Elementary Students’ and Teachers’ Right to Participate in See You at the Pole

 The following is a a legal opinion letter, explaining why under the United States Constitution, teachers and elementary school students can participate in See You at the Pole.